 12. After you are done, consider if you should change any of your keywords.

 You can hone your skills with this exercise by looking at sites that aren’t your competitors but may be competing with others whom you can identify.
 For instance, I looked at Best Buy, and Tiger Direct yesterday, and started pulling out their keywords just to see if they could tell me anything about the two companies.
 Best Buy seemed to be making a strong effort to try to achieve online success, while still attempting to attract people to their retail stores.
 Without any retail shops of their own, Tiger Direct focused more on an online shopping experience.
 But the words in the title of their site were somewhat telling:

 < TITLE >TigerDirect.com Best Buys – Computer Parts, PC Components, Desktop Computers, Laptops, Notebooks< /TITLE >

-I wonder whom TigerDirect considers to be one of their online competitors.
+I wonder who TigerDirect considers being one of their online competitors?

 This is where pure marketing comes into SEO and looking at who your target market is and matching your keywords, a lot of SEO specialists though will miss this so make sure you explain to them who you are targeting.